gnfrazier/gnfrazier.github.io/_posts/2018-7-01-intro-to-ipyleaflet.md

 ---
 layout: post
-title: My Introduction to ipyleaflet Jupyter Widget
+title: Review: iPyleaflet Jupyter Widget
 tags: jupyter maps gis learning
 ---

-Recently I had a project were I need to plot locations on a map, the data was already in geopandas and I needed to add basemaps to the background of the plots to add context.
+Recently I had a project were I needed to plot locations on a map, the data was already in geopandas and I needed to add basemaps to the background of the plots to add context.

 One of the libraries mentioned at the March Tripython meeting was [ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet), so I gave it a try.